webpack-contrib/webpack-canary/README.md

 ### Squawk

-Most usage of the canary is to check multiple versions of webpack against a set of dependencies and squawk if there are any failures.
-The `squawk` task is a runner to do; webpack versions are stored in `webpack-versions.json` and dependency versions are stored in `dependency-versions.json`.
+Expected usage of the canary is to check multiple versions of webpack against a set of dependencies and squawk if there are any failures.
+The `squawk` task is a runner to just that.
+Webpack versions are stored in `webpack-versions.json` and dependency versions are stored in `dependency-versions.json`.

-Use `npm run squawk` to run all dependencies in the JSON file against all versions of webpack in the JSON file, and generate a report.
+Use `npm run squawk` to run all dependencies against all versions of webpack, and generate a report with successes and failures.
+This command does not take any flags.

 ### CLI Interface

-To run a one off specific dependency version against specific version of webpack, use the canary CLI interface
+To run a specific dependency version against a specific version of webpack, use the canary CLI interface

 ```
 node index.js --webpack=<webpack_reference> --dependency=<dependency_reference>